 - Using a virtual office or PO Box

-The most common reason why Google suspends a product is misrepresentation of self or product.
+The most common reason why Google suspends a product is a misrepresentation of self or product.
 Reasons for this include:

 - The omission of relevant information